krupas23/krupas23/README.md

   She/Her

 - ⚡ **Fun fact**:
-  I have a knack for finding the best coffee spots wherever I go—espresso is life! ☕
+  I have a knack for finding the best coffee spots wherever I go, espresso is life! ☕

 ---